Skip to Content

 • S.T.R.
 Operators must ensure they have a local contact who is available to attend to the affiliated S.T.R. within one hour from the time of contact by telephone or email at all times.

-• A floor plan that identifies:
+• A floor plan (hand drawn plans are accepted) that identifies:

 • All exits